nyc-bobolinks-2016/snitching-on-sinatra-challenge/part2.md

    so Sinatra will send a string back to the browser to be rendered.
 4. The browser converts the HTML it receives to something humans would rather read.

+# Clean it up
-We're already setting a variable in the post route (`@greeting`), but it doesn't look very good when a custom greeting isn't set.
-Let's add some code to display a default greeting if a custom greeting hasn't been set:
+We're setting the `@greeting` instance variable in the `post '/custom_greetings'` route, but as we've seen, the page doesn't look very nice when a custom greeting hasn't been set.
+To solve that, let's add some code to display a default greeting if a custom greeting hasn't been set:

 ```html
 <% if @greeting %>